New Salem Covered Bridge

-The New Salem Covered Bridge, near Commerce, Georgia, is a multiple kingpost truss covered bridge built in 1915.
+The New Salem Covered Bridge, near Commerce, Georgia, was a multiple kingpost truss covered bridge built in 1915.
 It was listed on the National Register of Historic Places in 1975.

-It spans a branch of Grove Creek, and is located 6 mi north of Commerce on SR S992.
-By 1974 it had been bypassed by a modern concrete bridge, so it is no longer used.
-It is a 47 ft long single span bridge.
+It spanned a branch of Grove Creek, and was located 6 mi north of Commerce on SR S992.
+By 1974 it had been bypassed by a modern concrete bridge, so it was no longer used.
+It was a 47 ft long single span bridge and collapsed in 1984.